 If this pattern continues, we will see:

-- At the very last moment, just before seemingly total disaster, there will be a sudden and supernatural turn around.
+- At the very last moment, just before seemingly total disaster, a sudden and supernatural turn around.

 - The people of God will fight with authority and gain the victory.